Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 **Description**

-Clears the list of available selfroles.
+Clear the list of available selfroles for this server.

 .. _admin-command-selfroleset-remove: